puppetlabs-toy-chest/puppet-quest-guide/en_us/quests/control_repository.md

 from the hosted control repository and deploy it to the Puppet master's production environment.

-This architecure allows multiple contributers to work on the same codebase while ensuring that any changes they make can be tested and approved before being committed to the upstream repository and deployed to production.
+This architecture allows multiple contributors to work on the same codebase while ensuring that any changes they make can be tested and approved before being committed to the upstream repository and deployed to production.